eclipse-openj9/openj9-docs/docs/interface_jvmti.md

     - `COM_IBM_ITERATE_SHARED_CACHES_VERSION_3`
     - `COM_IBM_ITERATE_SHARED_CACHES_VERSION_4`
     - `COM_IBM_ITERATE_SHARED_CACHES_VERSION_5`
-- `cacheDir`: When the value of `useCommandLineValues` is `false`, specify the absolute path of the directory for the shared class cache.
+- `cacheDir`: When the value of `useCommandLineValues` is `false`, specify the absolute path of the directory for the shared classes cache.
 If the value is `null`, the platform-dependent default is used.
 - `flags`: Reserved for future use.
 The only value allowed is `COM_IBM_ITERATE_SHARED_CACHES_NO_FLAGS`.
 - `useCommandLineValues`: Set this value to `true` when you want to specify the cache directory on the command line.
 Set this value to `false` when you want to use the `cacheDir` parameter.
 - `callback`: A function pointer to a user provided callback routine `jvmtiIterateSharedCachesCallback`.